Speculum examination

 Female genital mutilation

-Female genital mutilation (FGM) is defined by the WHO as all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons.7 Over 140 million girls and women worldwide have undergone FGM.8 Women attending maternity, family planning, gynaecology, and urology clinics (among others) should be asked routinely about the practice of FGM.9 Cases of FGM in girls under the age of 18 should be reported to the police.10
+Over 200 million girls and women worldwide have undergone FGM.5 Women attending maternity, family planning, gynaecology, and urology clinics (among others) should be asked routinely about the practice of FGM.6 In the UK, healthcare professionals must report cases of FGM in girls under the age of 18 to the police.7

 Bartholin’s cyst